🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 I think that's very easy for us to do, unless, of course, we have deeper problems that speak a lot more about us than they do about them.

-Including the guy who helped us find the church that we were trying to find for the busload of people that I was with who said, don't ever let it be said that the Mormons didn't help you.
+And for the record, every interaction I've ever had with Mormons has been spectacular, including the guy who helped us find the church that we were trying to find for the busload of people that I was with who said, don't ever let it be said that the Mormons didn't help you.

-It's like I didn't know that was a thing.
+It's like, I didn't know that was a thing.

 I didn't know that you guys walked around hearing that.